Discover statistically significant correlations in the quantified self data

 Total caffeine consumed • Sleep score yesterday

 When Sleep goes up, next day's Caffeine Intake tends to decreases.
-Moderate statistical confidence (p < 0.05).
+High statistical confidence (p < 0.01).

-When Coffee goes up, next day's Caffeine Intake tends to increases.
+When Coffee goes up, next day's Temperature tends to decreases.
 Moderate statistical confidence (p < 0.05).